Master of My Fate: Teaching Resilience When Students Want to Quit

 The poem Mandela recited in prison, and why it belongs on a classroom wall.

 'I am the master of my fate, I am the captain of my soul.'
 Henley wrote it from a hospital bed; Mandela recited it in prison.
-For students facing setbacks, few messages carry more proven power.
+For students facing setbacks, few messages carry more proven power — here is how to bring that resilience into your classroom.

 Words tested by real adversity

-William Ernest Henley wrote 'Invictus' from a hospital bed while facing the amputation of a leg, refusing to let circumstance break his spirit.
-Nelson Mandela recited it to fellow prisoners on Robben Island.
-These aren't comfortable words written in comfortable times — they were forged in genuine hardship, which is exactly what gives them their weight.
+William Ernest Henley wrote 'Invictus' from a hospital bed while facing the amputation of a leg, refusing to let his circumstances break his spirit.
+Decades later, Nelson Mandela recited it to fellow prisoners on Robben Island to keep their hope alive through years of confinement.
+These are not comfortable words written in comfortable times — they were forged in genuine hardship, and that is exactly what gives them their weight on a wall today.

 Shop the poster →